 Update 1: My ASUS laptop is ASUS ROG Zephyrus M GM501GS-EI027T.
 I’m using the latest BIOS version which is 313 (according to the latest version dated 08/30/2019)

 Update 3: ASUS security team gave me the patch for the BIOS vulnerability I posted here and the patch works.
 I cannot reproduce the vulnerability using the previous technique described below.
 Thank you to the ASUS security team for a quick response to this vulnerability.
 Kudos!

 A few months ago, I was traveling abroad and brought my superpower laptop, ASUS ROG GM501GS.
-At that time I departed from Jakarta, I don’t remember how many percents the battery in the laptop, when I arrived at the destination, the laptop was turned off.
+At the time I departed from Jakarta, I don’t remember how many percents of the battery in the laptop, when I arrived at the destination, the laptop was turned off.